With over 60 lawyers and professionals in its offices in Washington, D.C. and in Denver, we bring big firm legal skills with a small firm approach.

 As a mid-sized communications and technology law firm based in Washington, D.C., Wilkinson Barker Knauer, LLP provides the quality of representation and client base typically associated with a large firm, while maintaining the personal style of a smaller firm.
 To sustain and enhance these unique qualities, the firm seeks candidates who have balanced excellence in law school with solid professional and personal achievements.

-WBK is a special place to practice law; we mean it when we say we are #notjustanotherlawfirm.
-With 65 attorneys, the firm offers clients the capabilities and expertise of a large firm combined with the personal style only a smaller firm can deliver.
+WBK is a special place to practice law.
+We mean it when we say we are #notjustanotherlawfirm.
+With 67 attorneys, the firm offers clients the capabilities and expertise of a large firm combined with the personal style only a smaller firm can deliver.
+Our Denver office is a collaborative group of approximately 15 attorneys.
 Each day, we work together for both the common good of the group and the common goal of building and maintaining a nationally recognized legal practice.
 We highly value collaboration, supporting each other personally and professionally using our individual talents and expertise.
 Every attorney is encouraged to be entrepreneurial and to contribute in their own way; there is no single model for success.
 We avoid silos, hierarchy, and bureaucracy, working as a team to deliver results.
 WBK has long been committed to community, inclusion, and service, with attorneys and staff devoting substantial time and energy to volunteerism, civic and community leadership, charitable giving, pro bono work, mentoring, service on nonprofit boards, teaching, and more.
 These activities are not just permitted but actively encouraged and supported at WBK.

-Compensation and Benefits: Denver Associates’ annual base compensation is based on a lock-step scale and ranges from $150,000 to $185,000.
+Compensation and Benefits: Denver Associates’ annual base compensation is based on a lock‑step scale and ranges from $170,000 to $230,000.
 Associates are eligible for an annual bonus based on their performance during the preceding 12 months.
-In addition to compensation and bonuses, Associates are eligible for the following benefits: medical, dental and vision insurance; life insurance; long term disability insurance; accidental death or dismemberment insurance; short term disability insurance; travel insurance; employee assistance plan; a 401(k) plan; profit sharing (once eligible); parental leave; vacation/personal leave; wireless phone service allowance and coverage of bar association dues consistent with WBK policies; and pre-tax payment/contributions for transportation, parking and dependent care, and a health savings account (if enrolled in a high deductible medical plan).
+In addition to compensation and bonuses, Associates are eligible for the following benefits: medical, dental, and vision insurance; life insurance; long term disability insurance; accidental death or dismemberment insurance; short term disability insurance; travel insurance; a 401(k) plan; profit sharing (once eligible); parental leave; vacation/personal leave; wireless phone service allowance; coverage of bar association dues consistent with WBK policies; pre-tax payment/contributions for transportation, parking, and dependent care; and a health savings account (if enrolled in a high deductible medical plan).
 All benefits listed above are subject to change at the discretion of the Partnership.

 WBK is an equal opportunity employer.
 We are committed to equal employment opportunity regardless of gender, age, racial or ethnic background, national origin, religion, sexual orientation, gender identity and expression, disability, or veteran status.
 The ideal candidate will also bring a strong work ethic, team‑oriented ethos, and a healthy, perhaps even irreverent, sense of humor.
 We look forward to meeting you.